arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-11.md

     |> List.mapi (fun idx kw -> ((fun _ -> idx + 1) <!> (str kw)))
 ```

-It's easy to coalesce them in a single parser with `choice`:
+Then, we can use `choicea to coalesce them in a single parser:

 ```fsharp
 let monthParser = choice monthParsers